Traven-B/mymodern/project_docs/DETAILED_README.md

 the specific parts of the supplied code you'll need to adapt or modify to work with your library's website.

-The above link provides a good walk through, please note the code examples in some cases may not match the actual code exactly.
-As a specific example, the names of attributes in `lib_data` are correct, but the way `POST_DATA` is namespaced may differ in the code.
-So copy and paste from the code files.
+The above link provides a good walk through, but please note the code examples in some cases may not match the actual code exactly.

 ### Viewing a pdf slideshow